“Where salt shows the way, every step tells of centuries filled with labor, trade, and culture.”

 Overnight stay in Hallstatt.

 Our tip: Take some time for a short detour to the Koppenbrüller Cave or a relaxing break right by the water – perfect for unwinding.
+Visiting the Koppenbrüller Cave, the youngest of the three Dachstein caves, offers impressive insights into the underground waterways of the Dachstein interior.

 Day 4: Stage 3 - Hallstatt - Bad Goisern